See new trail maps below (current as of October 20, 2017)

 The bike trail will be 10 feet wide, with a 2 foot-wide shoulder on each side, in accordance with VDOT standards.
 In certain space-constrained locations, the trail width may be reduced to 8 feet, with shoulders.

 Access to the trail will be provided about every half-mile.
 The 66 project team is working with Fairfax and Prince William counties as well, to identify the best location of each access point.
 Preliminary access points for the trail between Route 29 and Gallows Road are shown by green arrows in the Conceptual Trail Plan (see above map).

 The rendering below shows how the completed trail, barrier and fence could look in the areas where the 66 Trail is adjacent to I-66.

 New bridges over I-66 will better accommodate cyclists and pedestrians, while connecting existing and planned bike routes.
 Two sample cross sections are shown here.

 Cross Section of the Proposed Bridges on 1) Jermantown Road and 2) Gallows Road

 Working with the public and key stakeholders, our goal is to create a trail environment that invites cyclist and pedestrian usage and contributes to the “move-more-people-not-more-cars” mission of the Transform 66 project.
-Trail design features including the trail alignment and connections along the corridor will be shared as they are available and will be included in the overall project design plans at public hearings planned for later in 2017.
+Trail design features including the trail alignment and connections along the corridor were included in the overall project design plans at public hearings held in November 2017.